DragonSenses/Algorithms/LeetCode/82-remove-duplicates-from-sorted-list-ii/problem.md

 3. **Traversal: Two-Pointer Approach**
    - Using a **two-pointer approach** (current node and a `prev` pointer) ensures efficient deletion.
    - You should only unlink nodes **after confirming** they're duplicates, instead of prematurely skipping nodes.

+### **Sentinel Node**

+Let's consider the challenging situation where the linked list head has to be removed.

+The standard way to handle this case is using a **sentinel node**—a widely used technique in linked lists and trees—helps streamline such scenarios by acting as a **pseudo-head** without holding actual data.
+Its primary role is to **standardize list operations**, eliminating the need for special-case handling when modifying the head.

+By initializing a sentinel node with a **neutral value (e.g., `0`)**, we ensure that any deletions occur **within the list** rather than at its boundary.

+This prevents the need for separate logic when removing the first element, as every node to delete remains *inside* the list structure.